 Bye-bye, bikinis, and hello, cuddly sweaters!
-Fall is officially here with its cooler breezes and vibrantly colored foliage, and all I want to do is get my hands on a spiced bite of something homemade!
-Pumpkin bread has been a longtime favorite, and this recipe is made healthy by using the goodness of oats, which adds a nutritious punch of fiber and an interesting, chewy texture, making this pumpkin bread slightly denser and more filling than the usual loaf.
+Pumpkin bread has been a longtime favorite for Fall baking, and this recipe is made healthy by using the goodness of oats, which adds a nutritious punch of fiber and an interesting, chewy texture, making this pumpkin bread slightly denser and more filling than the usual loaf.

 Use boxed pumpkin or a canned brand like Farmer's Market that has a BPA-free lining, or you can always bake up your own pumpkin and puree it yourself.